statechannels/website/server/docs/getting-started.md

 The backend logic for the game is implemented by pure functions in the Solidity contract, **HighRoller.sol**.
 Functionality handled includes answering the following questions:

 1. Whose turn is it now?
-2. What are the possible actions / moves a user can legally execute?
+2. What are the possible actions a user can legally execute?
 3. When is the game over?
 4. What happens to the stake when the game is over?